Bildershaw

-Bildershaw is a village in County Durham, in England.
+Bildershaw is a village in County Durham, England.
 It is situated on the A68 road between Darlington and West Auckland.

-Bildershaw is primarily an agricultural village and is the one of the only villages left in the world that uses feudalism.
+Bildershaw is primarily an agricultural village and is one of the only villages left in the world that uses feudalism.
 The town is run by a group of local officials who meet every month to talk about legal matters like farming boundaries and trades.
 It was established in 1169 under the rule of Henry II.
-Bildershaw mainly produced soy beans, squash, and peas.
+Bildershaw mainly produces soy beans, squash, and peas.